NOTE

 In the Site Health Details window, you will see the following information related to your Connection Brokers:

 Sessions.
-Depending on the Site, the number of Relayed Sessions, Direct Sessions, or Direct Sessions via NAT Traversal will be displayed for that Site.
+Depending on the Site, the number of Relayed Sessions, Direct Sessions, or Direct Sessions via NAT Traversal are displayed.
+Select View relayed sessions to see which specific sessions are being relayed.
+This is helpful in troubleshooting scenarios.

 Connection Brokers.
-Connection Brokers associated with the Site and their health status.
+Connection Brokers associated with all Sites and their health status.
 You will also see the number of relayed sessions and the relayed data throughput for each Connection Broker.

 You can also view the connection type for a user in the Session Stats tab for an active session: